SJ23 Tech Tip A11, (Updated 2022-07-17) Bob Schimmel, Doug Murray & Jim Dalessandro

 1. The bottom of the tarp should go down to below water line then off the hull so rain drops drip free of the hull.
 These drips can leave an ugly stain.

-2. It should be kept away from the hull to prevent wind driven abrasion and keep things from growing against the gel coat.
+2. The tarp should be kept away from the hull to prevent wind driven abrasion and keep things from growing against the gel coat.

-3. It should be kept tight to the hull to prevent wind drive abrasion and keep the snow off the gel coat.
+3. The tarp should be kept tight to the hull to prevent wind drive abrasion and keep the snow off the gel coat.

 I've tried all 3 for Panache and have settled on # 3; quickest to deploy with no damage to the gel coat.
-I wrap the tarps tight to Panache's hull with ends open, using lots of lines around to keep the tarps still in the wind.
-Once the snow settles on the traps all movement stops and I no longer concern myself about the traps coming loose.
+I wrap the tarps tight to Panache's hull with ends open, using lots of lines around the hull to keep the tarps still in the wind.
+Once the snow settles on the tarps all movement stops and I no longer concern myself about them moving or coming loose.

 TARP SUPPORTED by the MAST and PLANKS for HEAVY SNOW LOAD.